DaveBackus/Data_Bootcamp_Book/installing-python.md

 ## Coding environments

 Coding environments are pieces of software we use to write and run code.
 The best ones make coding easy, even pleasurable, strange as that might sound.
-We'll use two:  Spyder and the IPython notebook.
+We'll use two:  Spyder and the IPython/Jupyter notebook.

 We access both through Launcher.
 If Launcher is open, great.
 If not, please start it up (Step 3 above).
 It should look (roughly) like [this picture](http://continuum.io/blog/new-launcher).
 You will see a list of applications: